To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 After select the "CollisionShape" at left side, click the "empty" of "Shape" at right side.
 Then, please select the "New BoxShape".
 The size of collision cubed box is also 2m x 2m x 2m at dufault setting.
 ![Godot 119](https://github.com/To-Fujita/Images/blob/master/Godot-119.jpg "Godot 119")

-Select the "StaticBody" at left side, then set the "Translation" in "Transform" of "Spatial" at right side.
+Select the "StaticBody" at left side, then set the value for the "Translation" in "Transform" of "Spatial" at right side.
+The reason is to move to the place that does not get in the way at the game.
 ![Godot 120](https://github.com/To-Fujita/Images/blob/master/Godot-120.jpg "Godot 120")

 #### Step-3-3: Create the Brick Block